jspsych/jspsych-contrib/README.md

 There are two plugin template directories inside the `/packages` directory that you can use as a reference when creating a directory for your plugin contribution.
 Both templates are compatible with jsPsych v7+.

 Regardless of which template you use, you can get started by creating a copy of the template folder in `/packages` and renaming it according to your plugin/extension name.
+You may also want to read the jsPsych documentation on [plugin development](https://www.jspsych.org/latest/developers/plugin-development/) to understand how to work with the `index.ts`file (in `plugin-template-ts`) and `index.js` file (in `plugin-template`).
-Be sure that you also:
+In your plugin/extension folder, be sure that you also:
 * Edit the `package.json` file
 * Add a readme.md file to your plugin/extension directory, based on the [readme template](readme-template.md)